Liao Chongzhen: A family dedicated to education

-All Liao Chongzhen's sisters were outstanding people who dedicated their lives to 'Change through education' and all studied at Lingnan University 嶺南大學(Guangzhou 廣州), (the number in parenthesis after their name indicates the order of birth):
+All Liao Chongzhen's sisters were outstanding people who dedicated their lives to 'Change through education' and all studied at Lingnan University 嶺南大學(Guangzhou 廣州), (the number in parentheses after their name indicates the order of birth):

 廖奉獻 (Liao Fengxian) (1) was educated at the College of Wooster and at Wellesley College got a Master in education at Columbia University and was one of the earliest women who went to graduate school.
 She was instrumental in opening up Chinese universities to women.
 After she came back to China she served as first dean of the Women's College of Lingnan University.

 廖奉恩 (Liao Fengen) (2) was the first Chinese woman who went to Smith College and also got a Master in education from Columbia University.
 When she returned to Guangzhou she served as Soong Ching-ling (Madame Sun Yat-Sen)'s English secretary; then she served as vice-principal of 廣州執信中學 Zhixin High School in 1924 and principal from 1937.
 She served also on the board of directors of Lingnan University from 1926.
 Liao Fengen helped translating Martha Root in her visit to Canton in 1924.
 On 11 April 1924 she wrote to Martha Root:

 "I want to assure you that during your brief visit in Canton you have sown seeds for the Baháʼí Cause which, in due time, will bring forth a thousand folds.

 You have certainly given a new impetus to my religious life.
 I have found in the Baháʼí teachings that something which I have hitherto sought for in vain.
 I find that it satisfied both the requirements of the intellect and the longings of the heart.

 The Baháʼí movement appeals to me in that it is a movement for the doing away of all kinds of prejudice, which is so detrimental to all kinds of thinking both spiritually and intellectually and for the ushering in of the new era of universal brotherhood through the spirit of good will."

 廖奉基 (Liao Fengji) (3) after studying at Lingnan University and UK she moved to study her master at Bryn Mawr College in 1918.
 She was the first Chinese to enter Bryan Mawr.
 In 1925 she founded 粵華中學 (Yuet Wah College), and she served as its president for over 20 years.